 Click here to view the architectural plans for the addition to 24 Charlesgate East, including floor plans of the basement, first, and second floors for the entire house.

-The Longleys lived elsewhere during the 1895-1896 winter season, but had moved to 24 Charlesgate East by the next season.
+The Longleys lived elsewhere during the 1895-1896 winter season while the construction was underway, but had moved to 24 Charlesgate East by the next season.
 Julia Longley’s widowed mother, Eliza A. (Rice) Robinson, lived with them until her death in September of 1906.

-By the 1920-1921 winter season, 24 Charlesgate East was the home of wire and cable manufacturer Henry Adams Morss and his wife, Edith (Sherman) Morss.
+On May 21, 1920, 24 Charlesgate East was acquired from James Longley’s estate by Edith (Sherman) Morss, the wife of wire and cable manufacturer Henry Adams Morss.
 They previously had lived at 463 Commonwealth.
-Edith Morss is shown as the owner of 24 Charlesgate East on the 1928 and 1938 Bromley maps.
 They also maintained a home on Marblehead Neck.

 Henry Morss died in May of 1936, Edith Morss continued to live at 24 Charlesgate East until about 1945, when she moved to an apartment at 6 Arlington.

-By 1946, 24 Charlesgate East had been acquired by Fred L. Arata, a retail liquor dealer and real estate investor.
-He and his wife, Annette Flossie (Crovo) Boggiano Arata, lived in Brighton.
-His mother, Julia (Leverone) Arata, widow of Paul Arata, lived with them.
+On October 30, 1945, 24 Charlesgate East was acquired from Edith Morss by Julia (Leverone) Arata, widow of Paul Arata, and her son, Fred L. Arata, a retail liquor dealer and real estate investor.
+Fred Arata and his wife, Annette Flossie (Crovo) Boggiano Arata, lived in Brighton.
+His mother lived with them.

-Garland College already owned 407-415 Commonwealth as well as a number of other properties in the Back Bay.
+On April 20, 1960, 24 Charlesgate East was purchased from Annette Arata by Garland Junior College.
+It already owned 407-415 Commonwealth as well as a number of other properties in the Back Bay.

 In August of 1960, Garland Junior College filed for (and subsequently received) permission to convert 24 Charlesgate East from a single-family dwelling and offices into a dormitory, reading room, and classrooms.